UNLV looks for home win vs Air Force | WTOP

-BOTTOM LINE: UNLV looks for its ninth straight win over Air Force at Thomas & Mack Center.
+BOTTOM LINE: UNLV looks for its 10th straight win over Air Force at Thomas & Mack Center.
 The last victory for the Falcons at UNLV was a 75-68 win on Jan.
 4, 2014.

-STEPPING UP: A.J.
-Walker is averaging 14.1 points to lead the way for the Falcons.
-Chris Joyce is also a primary contributor, producing 11.7 points per game.
-The Runnin’ Rebels have been led by David Jenkins Jr., who is averaging 15.1 points.

-DEFENSIVE IMPROVEMENTS: The Runnin’ Rebels have allowed just 69.6 points per game across eight conference games, an improvement from the 78 per game they allowed to non-conference competition.ACCURATE A.J.: Walker has connected on 39.5 percent of the 76 3-pointers he’s attempted and has gone 9 for 26 over his last three games.
-He’s also made 70.6 percent of his foul shots this season.
+LEADING THE CHARGE: UNLV’s Bryce Hamilton has averaged 18.5 points and 6.1 rebounds while David Jenkins Jr. has put up 14.3 points.
+For the Falcons, A.J.
+Walker has averaged 14.4 points while Chris Joyce has put up 11.8 points.ACCURATE A.J.: Walker has connected on 41.9 percent of the 86 3-pointers he’s attempted and has made 14 of 33 over the last three games.
+He’s also converted 70.6 percent of his free throws this season.

-YET TO WIN: The Runnin’ Rebels are 0-9 when they allow at least 72 points and 6-0 when they hold opponents to anything below 72.
-The Falcons are 0-10 when allowing 72 or more points and 4-2 on the season, otherwise.
+WINLESS WHEN: The Runnin’ Rebels are 0-9 when they allow at least 72 points and 7-0 when they hold opponents to anything below 72.
+The Falcons are 0-10 when allowing 72 or more points and 4-3 on the season, otherwise.

-STREAK STATS: Air Force has lost its last four road games, scoring 62 points, while allowing 73 per game.
+COLD SPELL: Air Force has lost its last five road games, scoring 61.2 points, while allowing 72 per game.

-TIGHTENING UP: Air Force’s offense has turned the ball over 14.9 times per game this year, but is averaging 10.3 turnovers over its last three games.
+BALL SECURITY: Air Force’s offense has turned the ball over 14.8 times per game this year, but is averaging 10.3 turnovers over its last three games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25